Create an Export Version

 Give your dataset version a name and pick an export format.
 We recommend Darwin(JSON).
 It resembles a COCO format with some added features.
 It's worth noting that Darwin JSON is also the only format that supports sub annotations (text, directional vector, attributes, instance ID)

-You can also export datasets in COCO, CVAT, DARWIN (XML), PASCAL VOC, and PNG (for semantic masks, and instance masks).
+You can also export datasets in COCO, CVAT, DARWIN (XML), YOLO, PASCAL VOC, and PNG (for semantic masks, and instance masks) as well as NIFTI (for volumes uploaded from .nii/.nii.gz or .dcm files).
 Jump to the final section of this guide for more information about the different formats that V7 offers.

 From there, select which images or videos from your dataset should be exported - only those that have been marked as complete, or a selection from your dataset